 How to Emulate this system?

 Commodore 64 GS emulation is reasonably well catered for, we recommend taking a look at RetroArch if you are seeking an all in one solution.
 RetroArch emulates a large number of systems including the Commodore 64 GS.
-RetroArch is a front end that utilises emulator 'cores', it is reasonably easy to use and has lots of good supporting documentation on how to use it.
+RetroArch is a front end that utilises emulator ‘cores’, it is reasonably easy to use and has lots of good supporting documentation on how to use it.
 RetroArch is available across a number of platforms including Windows, Mac, Android, iOS, Raspberry Pi and many consoles.
+Take a look at our quick start guide for RetroArch which can get you up and running in 5 minutes.

 The king of Commodore emulation has long reigned in the form of VICE (the Versatile Commodore Emulator).
 VICE provides emulation of pretty much all of Commodore’s systems except the Amiga.